maxbiletskyi1/Trainer-for-GTA-SA-DE/Readme.txt

-No Changes.
+Changes made.
-I'm not the author.
+I'm not the author of the mod.
+I'm the author of the update.